-ForWard-ocoung statements This presentation contains forward-looking statements, including: statements regarding our strategy, our values and how we define success; our expectations of a competitive advantage for our business or certain products; our commitment to generating social value, our commitments under sustainability frameworks, standards and initiatives; our intention to achieve certain sustainability-related targets, poals, milestones and metrics; statements regarding trends in economic outlook; commolly prices and currency exchange rates; descent and objectives of management; climate sonancis; sustained long-term sonancis; social formation; sustained long-term sonancis; schemid lo ard-looking statements are based on the information available as at the date of this presentation and/or the date of the Group's planning processes or scenario analysis processes.
-There are inherent limitations with scenario analysis and it is difficult to predict which, if any, of any of any of the eventuate.
-Scenarios do not constitute definitive outcomes for us.
-Scenario analysis relies on assumptions that may or may not be, or prove to be, correct and may or may not eventuate, and scenarios may be impacted by additional factors to the assumptions that may or may not be.
-The for the scenar
+This presentation contains forward-looking statements, including: statements regarding our strategy, our values and how we define success; our expectations of a competitive advantage for our business or certain products; our commitment to generating social value; our commitments under sustainability-related targets, goals, milestones and metrics; statements regarding trends in economic outlook; commodity prices and currency exchange rates; demand for commodities; medium-rem guidance; production forecasts; operational performance; expectations; policy, plans, strategies and objectives of management; climate removance; assurance long-term scenarios; personating load responses to furnise change; the potential reflect of possible furnier events on the value of the BHP portfolio; discurse or divestment of certain assets, operations for facilities (including associated costs); articipated production or construction commencement dates; aprilate personation or construction commencement dates; aprilate productive flues of projects, mines and facilities; provisions and confinent facilities; and tax and responsible; and tax and responsible and tax and t ard-looking statements are based on the information available as at the date of this presentation and/or the date of the Group's planning processes or scenario analysis processes.
+There are inherent limitations with scenario analysis and it is difficult to predict which, if any, of

-Additionally, forward-looking statements in this presentation are not guarantees or predictions of future performance, and involve known and unknown risks, uncertainties and other factors, many of which are beyond our control, and which may cause actual results to differ materially from those expressed in the statements on tailande in this release.
-BHP cautions against reliance on any forward-looking statements or guidance, particularly in light of the current economic climate and the significant volatility, uncertainty and disruption arising in connection with the Utanier conflict and COVID-10.
-For example, our future revenues from our assets, projects or mines described in this release will be based, in part, upon the market price of the minerais, or metals produced, which may vary significantly from current levels.
-These variations, if materially adverse, may affect the timing or the development of a particular project.
-The expansion of certain facilities or mines, or the continuation of existing assets.
+Additionally, forward-looking statements in this presentation are not guarantees or predictions of future performance, and involve known and unknown risks, uncertainties and other factors, many of which are beyond our control, and which may cause actual results to differ materially from those expressed in the statements contained in this release.
+BHP caudions against reliance on any forward-looking statements or guidance, particularly in light of the current economic climate and the significant volatility, uncertainty and disruption arising in connection with the Ukraine conflict and COVID-10.

+For example, our future revenues from our assets, projects or mines described in this release will be based, in part, upon the market price of the minerals, or metals produced, which may vary significantly from current levels.
+These variations, if materially adverse, may affect the timing or the featability of the development of a particular project, the expansion of certain facilities or mines, or the continuation of existing assets.